lspohle/PRIVATE_a_little_valentine/README.md

 <a name="5"></a>
 # [Installation](#5)
 - Install *A Little Valentine* by cloning the current repository, and creating an alias for your little valentine.
 If you do not have an SSH key yet, you need to use the command using https.
+Otherwis, it is up to you to use either SSH or https.
      - SSH

       cd ~ && git clone git@github.com:lspohle/PRIVATE_a_little_valentine.git && cd PRIVATE_a_little_valentine/srcs && bash script.sh

      - HTTPS

       cd ~ && git clone https://github.com/lspohle/PRIVATE_a_little_valentine.git && cd PRIVATE_a_little_valentine/srcs && bash script.sh